as-ideas/recruitment-tests-public/frontend/frontend.md

       * Stars
       * Imprint
    * The three pages should be navigable and it should be a single page website
+   * What could the design of the site look like?
+Implement some of your ideas.
-   * Use some CSS-Styling for the menu and use a logo of your choice for the site
+   * Use a logo of your choice for the site
    * BONUS: The current page is highlighted in the menu